tienphat14/java-exercise/src/main/java/coaching/csv/README.md

 ## Exercise Format
-Exercise is designed to follow Test-Driven Development principles, which means your implementation must pass all unit tests that is definition of done.
+Exercise is designed to follow Test-Driven Development principles, which means your implementation must pass all unit tests as definition of done.
 We have defined set of classes and methods that you need to implement.

 ## Required Knowledge